Best Of The Web: Back In The Air

 Key Takeaways:

-• The Hawaii Mars will perform additional test flights before its final journey to a museum near Victoria, B.C., later this month.
+• Following a few more test flights, the Hawaii Mars will make its final flight to a museum near Victoria, B.C., later this month.

-• Its sister ship, the Philippine Mars, is being prepared for a flight to the Pima Air and Space in Arizona this fall.
+• Its sister ship, the Philippine Mars, is being prepped for a flight to the Pima Air and Space museum in Arizona this fall.

 See a mistake?
 Contact us.